semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu.md

 ### Title

 List item can be a title.
-It does not have `hover` or `active` state and it is not clickable.
+It does not have `hover` or `active` state and it isn’t clickable.
 The title always has `font-weight: var(--bold)` and the same size as the list items have.

 ![](static/headings.png)